earthly/earthly/docs/cloud/satellites/managing.md

 earthly satellite update --version v0.6.29 my-satellite
 ```

 Feature flags can be set during an update as well.
+When any feature flags are passed in, the entire set of existing feature flags are replaced with the new set.
+Passing no feature flags will retain the existing flags.

-Note feature-flags enable preview features which are considered highly expirimental.
+Note feature-flags are typically used to preview unreleased features.
+They are considered highly expirimental.

 ```bash
 earthly satellite update --feature-flag cache-pct=30 my-satellite
 ```